yudhisteer/Face-Recognition-with-Masks/README.md

 The most important part of this whole project remains the data collection and data cleaning process.
 Using a ```data-centric``` approach, we will systematically enhance our dataset to increase our accuracy and prevent overfitting.
 By performing ```Data Augmentation``` and ```Stratified Sampling``` and keeping our model constant, we will focus on the underlying data to train and evaluate our system.

 Many of the concepts explained below have been inspired by ```Andrew Ng's``` Deep Learning Specialization course.
-I did a lot of research in order to explain AI concepts in the simplest way possible and Andrew Ng's material is by far the most insightful I encountered.
+After numerous research to explain AI and CNN concepts in the simplest way possible, Andrew Ng's material remains by far the most insightful I encountered.

 ## Phase 1: Face Recognition Concept